New to Telerik Document ProcessingStart a free 30-day trial

 Localization

-Your regional settings will influence how your date/time and currency data types appear when you apply formatting options.
+Your regional settings influence how date/time and currency data types appear when you apply formatting options.
 You can control these settings from Region & language settings (for Windows) or Language & Region (for Mac).

 Table 8: Examples